 Skip to main content

 Workflows enable hybrid automation by combining the precision of scripting with the adaptability of AI agents.
 They allow you to script the predictable parts of your automation while leveraging agents only when needed, resulting in more reliable and cost-effective automations.
-Given a script you want to set up as a workflow:
+Define your function handler as a regular python function.

 notte = NotteClient()